 I was amazed these Paleo Crepes are so quick and easy.
 Just blend 4 ingredients and presto! – perfect crepes like Julia Child’s!
 These are Paleo, gluten-free, grain-free, sugar-free, tree-nut-free, soy-free and nightshade-free.
 Hooray!
 You can fill them, roll them or fold them.
 You can make delicious Paleo Crepes with Wild Berries, or Paleo Crepes with Chocolate Sauce, Wild Salmon Paleo Crepes, or Paleo Mushroom Crepe with Tarragon Cheese Sauce.
 The possibilities are endless.

-- 4 large eggs (See my post: The Best Eggs are Pasture-raised Organic)
+- 4 large eggs (See The Best Eggs are Pasture-raised Organic)

 - 4 tablespoons thin coconut milk (or filtered water)

 - 2 tablespoons arrowroot flour

 - Optional sweetener for dessert crepes: 1 tablespoon [Just Like Sugar Table Top natural chicory root sweetener, or 1/2 teaspoon PureLo Lo Han Sweetener by Swanson, or 2 teaspoons raw honey, or your favorite sweetener.
 If the crepes are not to be sweet, then skip this.